opentripplanner/OpenTripPlanner/docs/index.md

 ## OpenTripPlanner
 _Note: this documentation is targeted primarily at the OTP development community.
 For more general information about the project, please visit [**opentripplanner.org**](http://www.opentripplanner.org)_

 **OpenTripPlanner** (OTP) is an open source multi-modal trip planner, which runs on Linux, Mac, Windows, or potentially any platform with a Java virtual machine.
 OTP is released under the [LGPL](http://www.gnu.org/licenses/lgpl-3.0.txt) license.
-As of Summer 2014, the code is under active development with a variety of [deployments](Deployments) around the world, and we are working toward a 1.0 release in the coming year.
+The code is under active development with a variety of [deployments](Deployments) around the world, and we are working toward a 1.0 release in the coming year.

 **Latest Project Updates:**